jariperttunen/HowTo/MacPorts.md

 The workaround is to first [create a Rosetta Terminal](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) and then install MacPorts.
 Rosetta Terminal should compel MacPorts to install Intel versions of ports that are run through Rosetta 2.

 ## MacPorts migrations
-Major system change (e.g. macOS Catalina to macOS Big Sur, Intel to Apple M1 silicon) requires [migration](https://trac.macports.org/wiki/Migration) of the installed ports.
+Principal system changes (e.g. macOS Catalina to macOS Big Sur, Intel to Apple M1 silicon) require [migration](https://trac.macports.org/wiki/Migration) of the installed ports.
+Major macOS upgrades tend to occure once a year in autumn.

 ## Uninstall MacPorts
 If you have decided to do this the instructions are in [MacPorts Guide](https://guide.macports.org/#installing.macports.uninstalling).